tjwilks/forex-forecasting/README.md

 2) Configure config files to point to downloaded data or put data in package directory and leave config file as is
 3) Ensure package directory is working directory
-4) run setup.py develop
+4) run python setup.py develop
-5) run main.py config/config.ini (or own config file) to see comparison of multiple models forecasting performance
+5) run python main.py config/config.ini (or own config file) to see comparison of multiple models forecasting performance